abaizan/kodoja/test/taxonomy/README.txt

 Filtering NCBI taxonomy files /tmp/nodes.dmp and names.dmp etc Will create ./nodes.dmp and ./names.dmp etc using just the given 3 entries and their parent nodes.
-Loaded 1700774 entries from /tmp/nodes.dmp
+Loaded 1755515 entries from /tmp/nodes.dmp
-Expanded 3 given TaxID to a list of 10 including ancestors Filtering citations.dmp
+Expanded 3 given TaxID to a list of 10 including ancestors Filtering merged.dmp
-Filtering division.dmp
-Filtering gencode.dmp
-Filtering merged.dmp
 Filtering names.dmp
 Filtering nodes.dmp
+Checking which genetic codes and divisions are needed Only want these genetic codes: 1
+Only want these divisions: 8,9
+Filtering gencode.dmp
+Filtering division.dmp
+Filtering citations.dmp
 Done